CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: System Overview and Proposed CWT-YOLO

 \subsection{Data Pre-processing and Labeling}

-To ensure that the CWT-generated spectrograms are suitable for training YOLO-based object detectors, a series of pre-processing and annotation steps are applied to the vibration data prior to model inference.
+To ensure that the CWT-generated spectrograms are suitable for training YOLO-based object detectors, a series of pre-processing and annotation steps is applied to the vibration data prior to model inference.